docsforadobe/after-effects-scripting-guide/readme.rst

 Repo hosting the AE Scripting Guide RST docs, linked into a http://readthedocs.io system hosted at http://docs.aenhancers.com

-This came from the Adobe After Effects CS6 Scripting Guide, and has been added to and adjusted to reflect the current state of scripting within AE, up to AE14.2 (CC2017.2).
+This came from the Adobe After Effects CS6 Scripting Guide, and has been added to and adjusted to reflect the current state of scripting within AE.

 ----

 **Contribution**

 Contributors are welcome and encouraged to suggest fixes, adjustments, notes/warnings, and anything else that may help the project.

+This project uses reStructuredText.
+For a reference on how to write reStructuredText check out this [quickref](http://docutils.sourceforge.net/docs/user/rst/quickref.html).

 ----